Explicit Direct Instruction

 What is Explicit Direct Instruction?

-Check for Understanding often throughout the entire lesson!
+Check for understanding often throughout the entire lesson!

 - During instruction, NOT after